PietroColaguori/pietrocolaguori.github.io/README.md

 # /root/pietro-colaguori

 ### Education
-Bachelor degreee in Computer and Automation Engineering Pursuing Master degree in Cybersecurity
+BEng in Computer Engineering at Sapienza University of Rome  (September 2020 - September 2023) \
+Pursuing MSc in Cybersecurity at Sapienza University of Rome (September 2023 - ongoing) \